-The following options are available from the Active Route Page:
+The following options are available from the Active Route page:

-- Hide/Show Numbers-see page 31 for instructions (same as Map Page option).
+- Hide/Show Numbers-see page 31 for instructions (same as Map page option).

 - Change Numbers-see page 31 for instructions.

 - Edit on Map-see page 17 for instructions.

-- Add Before-see page 17 for instructions.
+- Add Before-see pages 17 for instructions.

-- Remove-removes points from a route.
+- Remove-see pages 17 for instructions.

 - Invert-reverses the direction of the route

 - Re-evaluate-recalculates and reactivates the current route.

 - Invert-reverses the route.